Last Updated: January 2023

 We all have bits and bobs floating around the house — most are things that go unused because a. we have no need for it b. we have too many of the item c. we don’t like/use it anymore but hold on to it because we don’t want to throw our hard earned money in to the trash.
 While some of these items may end up in the landfill or recycling facility, most can be donated somewhere it will be given a second life.
 Yes — your local Goodwill or Salvation Army will take a large chunk of your donations.
 However, recently I’ve been working on “spreading out” my donations to other organizations that might only collect very specific items.
 I feel that donating this way allows my donations to go where they might be utilized faster, instead of wasting away on a dusty Goodwill shelf.

 Clothing and Shoes

 Good options for donating clothing (besides Goodwill) are local shelters and Dress for Success.
-For shoes (that are still wearable), I like donating to Zappos’ Soles 4 Souls (they also take clothing).
+For shoes (that are still wearable), I like donating at the DSW drop off boxes (ideal since you don’t have to ship it) or Zappos’ Soles 4 Souls (they also take clothing).
 Zappos will provide you with a pre-paid shipping label — just attach it to a box, fill with shoes, and send away!
-If your athletic shoes are beyond repair, donate to Nike Reuse-a-Shoe — just drop your shoes off at one of their stores and it will be recycled in to Nike Grind material (to make athletic surfaces).
+If you wear a lot of Nike athletic gear and shoes, you can recycle those items at Nike stores.
+Old bras can be donated here or here.